Traffic and bid volume

 - What is the minimum price on search?

 - Keyword priority displays instead of my bid

 - I can't gather display statistics in order to increase my CTR

 - My account has a high quality index but my bids haven't decreased

 - I changed my bids, but was charged based on the old prices

 - The click price is higher than my bid

 I don't know how much to pay for a click

 If you haven't figured out how the system works yet and how to set bids, select one of the automatic strategies when you create a new campaign.
 That way you won't have to worry about bids.
-For example, with the “Weekly budget” strategy, you just have to enter the amount that you are willing to spend on your campaign per week and Yandex.Direct will try to get you as many quality clicks on your ads as possible without exceeding that amount.
+For example, with the “Optimize clicks” strategy with a weekly budget limit, you just have to enter the amount you are willing to spend on your campaign and Yandex.Direct tries to get you as many quality clicks on your ads as possible without exceeding that amount.

 What does traffic volume mean?